TalaJallad/reading-noted/README.md

 -When I face an obstacle, I will focus on sloving it instead of feeling down

--I will reflect on my day by asking myself these questions: Did you achieve your all your goals for the day?
-What obstacles did you face? how did you overcome                     them? how can you prevent them in the future?
-What are the highlights of your day?
+-I will reflect on my day by asking myself these questions: *Did you achieve your all your goals for the day?
+What obstacles did you face?
+How did you overcome                     them?
+How can you prevent them in the future?
+What are the highlights of your day?*

 * The End: